yushengsu-thu/yushengsu-thu.github.io/_pages/about.md

 <!-- (in North America) -->

 ## Hiring
-AMD's GenAI team focuses on building a series of foundation models and is hiring 🔥 for multiple roles.
-[Click here](https://zicliu.wixsite.com/mysite) to know more, and feel free to reach out to me if you’re interested, especially in the intern openings.
+AMD's GenAI team focuses on building a series of foundation models and is hiring 🔥 for multiple roles, including Principal Research Scientist, Applied Research Scientist, and Research Intern.
+[Click here](https://zicliu.wixsite.com/mysite) to know more, and feel free to reach me out if you’re interested in the openings.

 ## Research